QuinnPhys/PythonWorkshop-science/README.md

-# Workshop on Python in Quantum Information Science #
+# EQuS Workshop on Python for Quantum Information Science #
 **November 17 & 18, 2016**

 Two-day workshop as an introduction to Python for scientific computing.